richardr1126/research-pod-api/k8s/README.md

 - kubectl installed and configured
 - Helm v3.x installed
 - Docker with buildx support for multi-architecture builds
-- One of the following for cloud deployment:
+- One of the following for cloud deployment **with access to at least 6 vCPUs in the respective regions**:
   - Azure CLI for AKS deployment
   - Digital Ocean CLI (doctl) for DO deployment
   - Google Cloud CLI (gcloud) for GCP deployment